steinhae/mobile-scraper/README.md

 npm start
 ```

-3. then type in your browser <http://localhost:8081/>
+3. Then type in your browser <http://localhost:8081/>

+## Legal Regime
+Every search engines use equivalent technologies to extract relevant content from public HTML pages.
+Or every web browsers try to parse HTML pages and render the interpreted content on the screen.
+This script does the same.
+Please do not publish the content as your own!

 ## TODO